-Across all our schools we believe in rewarding good attendance and punctuality to engage and motivate our students.
+We believe in rewarding good attendance and punctuality to engage and motivate our students at Moorside High School.
 We have many creative and impactful initiatives and strategies to support and celebrate attendance and punctuality.

-Below are just some of the ways we celebrate attendance across the Trust;
+Below are just some of the ways we celebrate attendance at our school:

-- Individual Attendance certificates half termly, termly and yearly - Attendance Leagues to create competition between form groups - 100% attendance badges - Weekly Attendance Heroes winners are publicised on social media - Queue jump / early lunch passes - Praise/Achievement points for weekly 100% attendance - Friday Campaigns to reduce absences on Fridays positive praise for improvements week on week - Pizza Friday - Crunchie Friday Rewards students under different Attendance categories every Friday - 100% club Students with 100% Attendance since September are included in a raffle in the Summer and positive praise posters around the school - Xmas Discos over 95% attendance for Years 7,8 and 9 - Summer Party for 95% to 100% attendance - Prom incentives - Wheel of fortune all students in school for one full week are entered into the wheel of fortune with one winner per tutor group
+- Individual Attendance Certificates half termly, termly and yearly. - Attendance Leagues to create competition between form groups. - 100% Attendance Awards. - Queue jump/early lunch passes. - Praise/Achievement points for weekly 100% attendance. - Friday campaigns to reduce absences on Fridays Positive praise for improvements week on week. - Prom incentives - Fortnightly 100% attendance draws All students in school for the previous 2 full weeks are entered into a raffle draw, with 5 winners selected in each year group.